-I find that the landlord is entitled to monetary compensation pursuant to section 67 in the amount of \$900.00 comprised of rent owed.
+I find that the landlord is entitled to monetary compensation for unpaid rent pursuant to section 67 in the amount of \$1,060.00.

 This Order must be served on the tenant and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.